AIgen-Solutions-s-r-l/application-review-service/README.md

 ## Application Workflow

 1. **RabbitMQ Messaging**:
-   - Publishes resumes and associated data to the `apply_to_job_queue`.
+   - Publishes  associated data to the `apply_to_job_queue`.
    - Retrieves job recommendations from the `job_to_apply_queue`.

 2. **MongoDB Integration**:
-   - Retrieves resumes and user data from the `resumes` collection.
+   - Retrieves user data from the `resumes` collection.
    - Stores processed application data in a structured format.

 3. **Main Services**:
    - **Applier Service** (`app/services/applier.py`):
-     - Processes resumes and job data.
+     - Processes job data.
      - Interfaces with RabbitMQ to manage queues.

 ---